-The Program's progress and systematization of experience will follow the main log-frame and a design that includes the role and outcomes of each of the child projects.
+The Program's progress and systematization of experience will follow the main log-frame and a design that includes the role and outcomes of each of the components.
 The Program will identify key indicators of progress and results to be tracked and collected by the projects as part of each monitoring and reporting requirements.
-The aggregated view and analysis will be reported as one coordinated effort by the adaptive management and learning child project.
+The aggregated view and analysis will be reported as one coordinated effort by the adaptive management and learning components.

-Each child project and Implementing Agency will follow its own particular M&E procedures and requirements, at the same time it will track shared indicators previously agreed to contribute to the overall Program's framework.
+Each component and Implementing Agency will follow its own particular M&E procedures and requirements, at the same time it will track shared indicators previously agreed to contribute to the overall Program's framework.
 The initial set of proposed impact indicators are:

-Hectares of conserved forest

-- Hectares of agriculture land managed sustainably - Percentage of farmers and communities positively affected - Trade in volume and value that requires deforestation free commodities - Value of financial incentives deployed to support deforestation free production - Value of financing provided to transactions under the Program
+- Hectares of conserved forest - Hectares of agriculture land managed sustainably - Percentage of farmers and communities positively affected - Trade in volume and value that requires reduced deforestation commodities - Value of financial incentives deployed to support reduced deforestation production - Value of financing provided to transactions under the Program